See Supplementary Information – Muirburn for Grazing Management

 - Burning should not be used in an attempt to eliminate heather and replace it with grassland, either where heather is dominant or where there is a grass-heather mixture.
 This usually produces grasslands of low forage and biodiversity value.

 - Carrying out muirburn too frequently damages heather and blaeberry, which provide winter feed.
-It results in poor quality grassland (for Purple moor-grass Molinia caerulea), and a loss of winter grazing and biodiversity.
+It results in poor quality grassland (for example Purple moor-grass Molinia caerulea), and a loss of winter grazing and biodiversity.

 - The minimum recommended muirburn frequency in grassland ranges from four to ten years, depending on growing conditions and the type of grassland.
 In heather-dominated vegetation, muirburn frequency should be determined by the rate of growth of the heather, and should not take place until the heather is 20-30cm tall.
 In the most productive situations, this will take at least 8 years and it may take much longer in other areas.